cetorres/ai-buddy/README.md

 ```
 ai-buddy 1.0 - Created by Carlos E. Torres (https://github.com/cetorres)

-An AI tool to help solving problems using a set of crowdsourced AI prompts.
+AI tool to help solving problems using prompt engineering from a set of crowdsourced AI prompts.

 Example usage:
         echo "Text to summarize..." | ai-buddy -p summarize